LightTable/plugin-metadata/README.md

 manually.
 To use the script, make sure you are using ruby >= 2.0 and install the edn gem: `gem install edn`.

+To verify if all metadata files are at the correct path, run `script/verify-paths.rb`.

 License
 =======